BOUN-IE48A/boun-ie48a.github.io/index.md

 + This week we will learn about `shiny` to create interactive dashboards on web browsers ([official tutorial](https://shiny.rstudio.com/tutorial/)).
 Also see the Shiny Cheatsheet from RStudio.
 (Bonus: Check <https://shinyapps.io> to deploy your shiny apps)
 + Shiny in-class exercise [starter code](https://gist.github.com/berkorbay/5793188b7ebfe013ce64703179f9aa01).
++ Example run code from a Shiny application `r shiny::runGitHub("BOUN-IE48A/boun-ie48a.github.io",subdir="files/shinyExample/")`

 + [Making an R Package: A tutorial](files/making_an_r_package.html)